stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   Burning curiosity began to displace all other feelings, and I enlarged my investigations as best I could.
 Exploring with my hands, I found that the barrier extended from the ground to some level higher than I could reach, and that it stretched off indefinitely on both sides.
-It was, then, a wall of some kind&mdash;though all guesses as to its materials and its purpose were beyond me.
-Again I thought of the mirage-plant and the dreams it induced, but a moment&rsquo;s reasoning put this out of my head.
+It was, then, a wall of some kind--though all guesses as to its materials and its purpose were beyond me.
+Again I thought of the mirage-plant and the dreams it induced, but a moment's reasoning put this out of my head.

   Knocking sharply on the barrier with the hilt of my knife, and kicking at it with my heavy boots, I tried to interpret the sounds thus made.
 There was something suggestive of cement or concrete in these reverberations, though my hands had found the surface more glassy or metallic in feel.
 Certainly, I was confronting something strange beyond all previous experience.

-  The next logical move was to get some idea of the wall&rsquo;s dimensions.
+  The next logical move was to get some idea of the wall's dimensions.
 The height problem would be hard if not insoluble, but the length and shape problem could perhaps be sooner dealt with.
-Stretching out my arms and pressing close to the barrier, I began to edge gradually to the left&mdash;keeping very careful track of the way I faced.
+Stretching out my arms and pressing close to the barrier, I began to edge gradually to the left--keeping very careful track of the way I faced.
 After several steps I concluded that the wall was not straight, but that I was following part of some vast circle or ellipse.
-And then my attention was distracted by something wholly different&mdash;something connected with the still-distant crystal which had formed the object of my quest.
+And then my attention was distracted by something wholly different--something connected with the still-distant crystal which had formed the object of my quest.

-  I have said that even from a greater distance the shining object&rsquo;s position seemed indefinably queer&mdash;on a slight mound rising from the slime.
-Now&mdash;at about an hundred yards&mdash;I could see plainly despite the engulfing mist just what that mound was.
-It was the body of a man in one of the Crystal Company&rsquo;s leather suits, lying on his back, and with his oxygen mask half buried in the mud a few inches away.
-In his right hand, crushed convulsively against his chest, was the crystal which had led me here&mdash;a spheroid of incredible size, so large that the dead fingers could scarcely close over it.
+  I have said that even from a greater distance the shining object's position seemed indefinably queer--on a slight mound rising from the slime.
+Now--at about an hundred yards--I could see plainly despite the engulfing mist just what that mound was.
+It was the body of a man in one of the Crystal Company's leather suits, lying on his back, and with his oxygen mask half buried in the mud a few inches away.
+In his right hand, crushed convulsively against his chest, was the crystal which had led me here--a spheroid of incredible size, so large that the dead fingers could scarcely close over it.
 Even at the given distance I could see that the body was a recent one.
 There was little visible decay, and I reflected that in this climate such a thing meant death not more than a day before.
 Soon the hateful farnoth-flies would begin to cluster about the corpse.
 I wondered who the man was.
 Surely no one I had seen on this trip.
-It must have been one of the old-timers absent on a long roving commission, who had come to this especial region independently of Anderson&rsquo;s survey.
+It must have been one of the old-timers absent on a long roving commission, who had come to this especial region independently of Anderson's survey.
 There he lay, past all trouble, and with the rays of the great crystal streaming out from between his stiffened fingers.

   For fully five minutes I stood there staring in bewilderment and apprehension.
 A curious dread assailed me, and I had an unreasonable impulse to run away.
 It could not have been done by those slinking man-lizards, for he still held the crystal he had found.
 Was there any connexion with the invisible wall?
 Where had he found the crystal?
-Anderson&rsquo;s instrument had indicated one in this quarter well before this man could have perished.
+Anderson's instrument had indicated one in this quarter well before this man could have perished.
 I now began to regard the unseen barrier as something sinister, and recoiled from it with a shudder.
 Yet I knew I must probe the mystery all the more quickly and thoroughly because of this recent tragedy.

-  Suddenly&mdash;wrenching my mind back to the problem I faced&mdash;I thought of a possible means of testing the wall&rsquo;s height, or at least of finding whether or not it extended indefinitely upward.
+  Suddenly--wrenching my mind back to the problem I faced--I thought of a possible means of testing the wall's height, or at least of finding whether or not it extended indefinitely upward.
 Seizing a handful of mud, I let it drain until it gained some coherence and then flung it high in the air toward the utterly transparent barrier.
 At a height of perhaps fourteen feet it struck the invisible surface with a resounding splash, disintegrating at once and